kaseymccormick/javascript_30/README.md

 Following tutorials by [Wes Bos to create 30 things in 30 days with JS not using boiler plates or libraries.](https://javascript30.com/) to improve my vanilla js.

-I'm doing these exersizes as time allows, meaning sometimes at work and sometimes at home.
-When I can no longer work on the project at work due to other dependancies I work on these exercises because javascript will rule the world. :) Also in practicing better comitting because work uses different standards.

 - [x] JavaScript Drum Kit